khromov/acf-local-json-manager/README.md

 ```

 The hook  `aljm_save_json` provides you with a key/value array `$folders` that lists all the folders currently registered in the manager.
-The array key is your plugin name and the value is the path to the folder.
+The array key is your plugin or theme name and the value is the path to the folder.

 **Adding support to an existing plugin or theme**